sillyorm package

 Warning

-Order of the ids in the recordset returned may not be the same as the ids provided as input
+The order of the ids in the recordset returned may not be the same as the ids provided as input

 Parameters: